pingswept/bookish/README.md

 JS application to manipulate my CSV record of bookish items.

-Licensed under GPLv3, except for stuff marked with other licenses, like list.js.
+Licensed under GPLv3, except for included libraries marked with other licenses, like list.js under the MIT license.